-But God sees their fear (real fear) and reminds them who He is and what He does.
-I love that God repeats Himself “Fear not, for you will not be put to shame” several times in this one chapter!
-What a God we serve!
+God sees their fear (real fear) and reminds them who He is and what He does.
+I love that God repeats Himself, “Fear not, for you will not be put to shame,” several times in this one chapter!

-Israel had real shame.
+From this passage, we observe that Israel had real shame.
 They had messed up so bad they were sure God would give up on them.
 Can you relate?

 But God is not a God who puts us to shame.
 Shame comes from the enemy.

 - A painful feeling of humiliation caused by wrong behavior.

-We feel shame when we mess up.
+- We feel shame when we mess up.

-We must accept deliverance from shame as Christians
+We must accept deliverance from shame as Christians.

-Jesus bore our shame that we might share His glory at the Cross of Calvary!
+Jesus bore our shame that we might share His glory at the cross of Calvary!
 If you are walking with Him, that shame is an attempt from the enemy to keep you stuck!

 The difference between guilt and shame is that shame leaves us hopeless and stuck while guilt leads to freedom.